 Strong storms expected Thursday

-BRYAN, Texas (KBTX) - Clouds are set to return Wednesday as we await a rowdy round of weather Thursday, thanks to a Pacific weathermaker rolling in tomorrow.
-This system links up with that deep slug of tropical moisture Thursday, prompting the potential for a few bumps in the form of rain and thunderstorms as we close out the month of November.
-These may even try to take on a spring-like feel as we monitor for a chance at a few strong-to-severe storms on Thursday.
+BRYAN, Texas (KBTX) - Moisture has made its return to the Brazos Valley, priming the atmosphere for a Pacific weather-maker rolling in Thursday.
+All the ingredients are in place to prompt rain and storm potential locally as we close out the final day of November.
+Some of these storms may even try to take on a spring-like feel as we monitor for a chance at a few becoming strong-to-severe.

 STRONG-TO-SEVERE STORMS ARE NOT PROMISED, BUT CERTAINLY NOT RULED OUT